Misted Double Glazing: How to Fix Condensation Between Window Panes

 As a professional with four decades of experience, I strongly advise against this.
 Here is exactly why:

-• Thermal Destruction: The moment your seal failed, the heavy, insulating Argon gas escaped.
-Drilling a hole guarantees that the gas is gone forever.
-While you might temporarily clear the visual fog, you are left with two pieces of glass that offer a reduced thermal insulation and the seal still probably broken.
-Your heating bills won’t benefit.
+• Thermal Destruction: The moment your seal originally failed, the heavy, insulating Argon gas escaped.
+Drilling a hole actively guarantees that the gas is gone forever.
+While you might temporarily clear the visual fog, you are left with two pieces of glass that offer vastly reduced thermal insulation.
+Therefore, your heating bills will not benefit.

 • It is Temporary: The original perimeter seal is still broken.
-More moisture will inevitably return.
+Consequently, more moisture will inevitably return.

-• Safety Risks: Drilling into toughened safety glass will cause it to instantly shatter into thousands of pieces.
+• Safety Risks: Drilling directly into toughened safety glass will cause it to instantly shatter into thousands of pieces, requiring immediate emergency replacement.

-The Industry Standard: Regulatory bodies like the Glass and Glazing Federation (GGF) state that a failed sealed unit can severely compromise the energy rating of your home.
-The only compliant, effective method to restore your property’s thermal efficiency is a complete replacement of the affected glass unit.
+Regulatory bodies like the Glass and Glazing Federation (GGF) state that a failed sealed unit can severely compromise the energy rating of your home.
+Ultimately, the only compliant, effective method to restore your property’s thermal efficiency is a complete replacement of the affected glass unit.

 4. The Real Fix: Glass Unit Replacement